-Your kiddo’s young mind is wired to pick up new languages naturally.
+Did you know that your kiddo’s young mind is wired to pick up new languages naturally?

 Lucky them, huh!
 Us adults can have a tougher time getting a handle on new vocabulary.

 This is why it’s ideal to introduce a second language early, even while they’re still learning English.

 Giving your child a motivating, fun environment and activities to learn new words will help boost the cognitive milestones they hit in those early learning stages.

 Let’s take a look at some easy-peasy ways to nurture your child’s second language development at home from bubs to 8 years old.

 Play is the universal language of kids and plays (pardon the pun) an incredibly important role in helping your child learn new words and phrases.
 If you missed my article about play-based learning, I recommend checking it out over here.

 Play helps develop listening skills, the ability to follow directions, develop vocabulary and social skills - like sharing.